-In the past iterations of LC.com, I’ve written a lot about virtual tabletop apps and how they can help you get past the “I’ve got no one to play tabletop RPGs with me where I live!” syndrome.
-My favorite VT, Fantasy Grounds, has a new 5E update, but more even more interesting…er, it’s being re-written in Unity.
+In the past iterations of LC.com, and I’ve written a lot about virtual tabletop apps and how they can help you get past the “I’ve got no one to play tabletop RPGs with me where I live!” syndrome.
+My favorite VT, here Fantasy Grounds, has a new 5E update, but more even more interesting…er, it’s being re-written in Unity.

 The 5E updates are, as anyone who’s familiar with WotC would expect, minimal.
 Wizards licenses Dungeons & Dragons to no man, woman, child, kobold, or virtual tabletop.
 In the past, FG had their own character sheet and their own NPC template designs that users could fill in with official D&D data, but unlike Pathfinder or Numenera, there’s no chance you’ll open FG and magically find that there’s D&D reference info in the Library section, or a replica D&D character sheet or monster stat block.